 Back when I was younger, I didn’t call it self care.
 I called it going on sabbatical.
 Even though I didn’t know it at the time, that was a very fitting term.
 The word sabbatical goes all the way back to the Bible.
 Modern use of the word sabbatical has evolved beyond Shmita to taking time off for some purpose or goal.

 If you were to look in the dictionary you would see a simple definition: to care for oneself.
 I’d like to define self care as activities to improve welfare and reduce stress.

-There is some debate about the technical aspects of self care.
-Some limit the dimensions of self care to 4 but I personally prefer the 5 dimensions.
+There is some debate about the technical aspects.
+Some limit the dimensions to 4 but I personally prefer the 5 dimensions.
 The five dimensions of self care are physical, emotional, intellectual, social, and spiritual.

 Examples of physical self care: